Geospatial distributions reflect rates of evolution of features of language: Results

 with

 and

-The function $K(\cdot)$ denotes the complete elliptic integral of the first kind (see SI for full technical details).
-Thus, from Eq.~(\ref{eq:A:steady-sigma}), the stationary-state isogloss density $\sigma$ is found to be a parabolic function of the feature's overall frequency $\rho$.
-The height of this parabola is controlled by the parameter $\tau$ (Fig.~\ref{fig:mainfig}A); this parameter gives the relative rate of ingress--egress events (i.e., mutations) over faithful transmission (Eq.~\ref{eq:A:tau}).
-For example, a value of $\tau=10^{-5}$ would indicate that faithful copying events between neighbouring communities are $10^5$ times more frequent on average than mutations.
-This suggests that $\tau$ can be interpreted as a \emph{temperature}, measuring the amount of noise in the dynamics: lower values of $\tau$ signify a stable feature, higher values indicating instability.
+The function $K(\cdot)$ denotes the complete elliptic integral of the first kind.
+From Eq.~(\ref{eq:A:steady-sigma}), the stationary-state isogloss density $\sigma$ is found to be a parabolic function of the feature's overall frequency $\rho$.
+The height of this parabola is controlled by $H(\tau)$, and hence ultimately by the parameter $\tau$ (Fig.~\ref{fig:mainfig}A).
+This parameter gives the relative rate of unfaithful transmission events (i.e., mutations) over faithful transmission events (Eq.~\ref{eq:A:tau}), and can thus be interpreted as a dimensionless measure of the propensity of the feature to undergo change: lower values of $\tau$ signify a relatively infrequently changing feature, while higher values indicate relative rapidity in change.\footnote{\newtext{In Eq.~(\ref{eq:A:tau}), the denominator does not include a term for faithful transmission events in the vertical process.
+This may be puzzling at first, but becomes more natural when one realizes that faithful vertical events never change the state of the lattice.
+These events promote neither order nor disorder, and temperature as an overall measure of disorder is hence not affected by the background of faithful vertical transmission.}} We refer to $\tau$ as \emph{temperature}, and note that, as a dimensionless ratio, it is not calibrated to an overall frequency of transmission events in language.
+Such a calibration is unnecessary for our purposes, as we are only interested in the relative ranking of different features in terms of $\tau$.